tilesresearch/lab-notes/README.md

 # Lab Notes

-Frontier research on human-centered AI and efficient computing systems spans the following domains:
+Frontier research on human-centered AI and efficient computing systems spanning the following domains:

 - Human-centered computing: Interaction design theory, concepts, and paradigms in the context of end-user programming and praxisware, which refers to complex, feature-rich software that is intensively used over long periods, often in professional settings, and requires significant learning investment to master.
 - Efficient ML: Making models and toolings for fast on-device inference and training systems such as with LoRA adapters, with a particular focus on action models with multimodal understanding